tsouche/learn-kubernetes/tutorial-4-stateful-app.md

 ## 4.2 - Start up the Redis backend

 The application uses Redis to store its data.
-It writes its data to a single Redis Master instance and reads data from multiple Redis Slave instances.
+It writes its data to a single _Redis Master_ instance.
+Since in our case, we will test resilience but not performance, we will not instantiate a _Redis Slave Service_.

-> Nota: the Redis backend service is compsed of two components:
+> Nota: the Redis backend service is composed of two components:
-> * the *Redis Master Service* will serve all the write requests, and is running on one single Pod on one single Node, because the Redis technology cannot easily have multiple Master writing for the *same* data chunk;
+> * the *Redis Master Service* is running on one single Pod on one single Node, because the Redis technology cannot easily have multiple Master writing for the *same* data chunk.
-> * the *Redis Slave Service* will serve all the read requests, and can be replicated over multiple Pods (on multiple Nodes): each replica holds a copy of the Master database, and can take off teh load for serving read requests.
+> * the *Redis Master Service* can can either serve all the requests (writes and reads), or it can be seconded by a *Redis Slave Service* which will serve all the read requests
-> * the *Redis Slave Service* can then be resilient and scalable.
-However, the *Redis Master Service* will still be *Single Point of Failure* (SPOF) because it cannot be distributed over multiple replicas.
+> * the *Redis Slave Service* can be replicated over multiple Pods (on multiple Nodes): each replica holds a copy of the Master database, and can take off teh load for serving read requests: it is resilient and scalable.

-### 4.2.1 - Creating the Redis Master _Deployment_ and _Service_
+> * However, even in such a case, the *Redis Master Service* will still be *Single Point of Failure* (SPOF) because it cannot be distributed over multiple replicas.

 The manifest files, included below, specify a _Deployment_ and a _Service_ that runs a single replica _Redis Master Service_.